j343myZip/nodepop/README.md

  #### Translated messages in the response

-Modify /lib/lang.js and add your own translaction
+Modify /lib/lang.js and add your own translation

  #### Api responses